basharkousa/mytasks/README.md

 5. App Configuration: We have configs folder where we have (Navigation Routes, Theme, Colors, Dimens).

-## ToDo Features
+## To Do Features

 1. Background Services:
- I will use Work Manager package to organize and schedule the InPrgress tasks in background and let them working in the background when the app is terminated.
+ I will use Work Manager package to organize and schedule the InProgress tasks in background and let them working in the background when the app is terminated.
 2. Analytics: Implement analytics to track how users are using the app and identify areas for improvement.
 3. Notifications: Add push notifications to remind users of upcoming tasks